Delibird: Conception and design

+An unused evolution for Delibird was designed during the early development of Pokémon Diamond and Pearl.
+This design was gnome-like whilst also amplifying the Santa aspects of the original design.
+The scrapped evolution was discovered in July 2026 after archivists published a DVD onto the Internet Archive pertaining to an internal Game Freak documentary on the development of Diamond and Pearl.

 Appearances

 Delibird made their debut appearance in the Pokémon series as one of one hundred new Pokémon added in the 1999 video game Pokémon Gold and Silver, as well as the enhanced version Pokémon Crystal, which is set in the Johto region.
 It is classified as an Ice- and Flying-type Pokémon with only one stage, meaning it has no pre-evolutions and is not known to evolve.
 They have since gone on to appear in several games in the series such as Pokémon X and Y, Pokémon Sun and Moon, Pokémon Sword and Shield, and Pokémon Legends: Z-A. A Paradox Pokémon heavily resembling Delibird appears in Pokémon Scarlet and Violet.
 Iron Bundle is a robotic version of Delibird holding a water cannon instead of a sack.
 In the same game, a series of shops are spread across the Paldea region called "Delibird Presents", which specializes in selling items for battles and merchandise.

 Delibird has appeared in various spin-off video games.
 Pokémon Stadium 2 features a minigame called "Delibird's Delivery", where each player controls a Delibird that must collect and deliver presents.
-It was introduced to Pokémon Go in December of 2017, with the Pokémon only reappearing in exclusive holiday events.
+It was introduced to Pokémon Go in December 2017, with the Pokémon only reappearing in exclusive holiday events.
 It has also made appearances in New Pokémon Snap, Pokémon Masters EX, and Pokémon Sleep.
 Delibird has also made multiple appearances in other Pokémon-related media; appearing in the Pokémon Trading Card Game, multiple episodes of the Pokémon anime, in one of many shorts from the Pichu & Pikachu's Winter Vacation 2001 collection, as well as in Pokémon the Movie: The Power of Us.
 In the anime it is voiced by Katsuyuki Konishi in Japanese, and in English by SungWon Cho.